 How Does Continuous Incremental Improvement Work?

 We often believe that any change we make is meaningful only if it has a visible, tangible outcome.
-We often feel pressure to achieve some amazing improvement, whether it’s losing weight, starting a business, or traveling the world.
-Even though a 1 percent improvement is not significant, it can still be significant, especially over the long-term.
+We often feel pressure to achieve some amazing improvement, whether it’s losing weight, starting a business, or travelling the world.
+Even though a 1 percent improvement is not significant, it can still be significant, especially over the long term.

 It doesn’t matter if you choose 1 percent better or worse in the beginning.
 It won’t have any impact on you today.
 As time passes, the small gains or losses make more sense, and suddenly you will see a huge gap between those who make better decisions every day and those who do not.
 These small changes don’t make a big difference in the short-term, but they add up over time.